benmvp/slides/2017/reactsf/react-exposed.md

 NOTES:
 - All the string-based templating languages provide some facility for conditionally including markup
+- In those cases, you're trying to replicate logic in the template
 - May be tempted to do something like this
-- Or just wonder how to accomplish conditionally including code
+- Or... more likely just wonder how to accomplish conditionally including code
-- This obviously looks like broken syntax
+- Cuz this obviously looks like broken syntax
 - Trying to include the `<h1>` only if `headingText` is defined

 /////